adulbrich/TrekTrak/src-mobile-app/README.md

 - Subfolders like `home` and `events` hold full screen layouts, despite not being in the `app` folder.
 - If you’re adding a new feature and need state management, create a slice in the `store` folder.

-For Redux usage and creating slices, refer to the documentation linked in the main README.
+For Redux usage and creating slices, refer to the documentation linked above.

 ---